Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 These scripts collectively form the basic framework for the inventory system, handling UI presentation, individual slot behavior, item data, and player interaction for toggling the inventory screen and defining pick-up items.
 The next steps will involve connecting these pieces to enable adding items to the inventory, managing stacks, and displaying the items within the UI slots.

+I implemented the code responsible for dynamically generating the individual inventory slots within the inventory_ui.tscn scene.

+This involved adding the following code block to the InventoryUI.gd script:

+	@onready var grid_container: GridContainer = %GridContainer
+	const INVENTORY_SLOT_SCENE = preload("res://Product/Scenes/UI/inventory_slot.tscn")
+	@export var size = 8
+	@export var colums = 4

+	func _ready():
+		grid_container.columns = colums

+		for i in size:
+			var inventory_slot = INVENTORY_SLOT_SCENE.instantiate()
+			grid_container.add_child(inventory_slot)

+Here's a breakdown of what this code achieves:

+First, it uses @onready to get a reference to the GridContainer node within the inventory_ui scene, which I've named "GridContainer" (indicated by the % symbol).
+GridContainer is an excellent choice for arranging inventory slots in a structured grid layout, common in many top-down 2D games.

+Next, it uses preload() to efficiently load the inventory_slot.tscn scene into a constant named INVENTORY_SLOT_SCENE.
+Preloading optimizes performance by loading the scene into memory when the InventoryUI script is loaded, rather than instantiating it multiple times on the fly.

+I've also added two @export variables: size and colums. size determines the total number of inventory slots to be created, and colums dictates how many slots will be arranged in each row of the grid.
+Exposing these variables in the Inspector allows for easy adjustment of the inventory grid dimensions without modifying the code directly, a good practice for game design iteration.

+The _ready() function is called once when the InventoryUI node enters the scene tree.
+Inside this function, I first set the columns property of the grid_container to the value of the exported colums variable, establishing the desired grid width.

+Then, a for loop iterates size number of times.
+In each iteration, it instantiates a new instance of the inventory_slot.tscn scene using INVENTORY_SLOT_SCENE.instantiate().
+This creates a unique copy of the inventory slot template.
+Immediately after instantiation, grid_container.add_child(inventory_slot) adds this newly created slot as a child of the GridContainer.
+This automatically arranges the slots in the defined grid layout.

+The immediate result of adding this code is that when I run the game and press the Tab button to toggle the inventory UI, it now appears populated with the specified number of individual inventory slots arranged in a grid.
+This is a significant step towards a functional inventory display.

+Regarding previous issues, I recalled an error that occurred during initial testing related to the menu_button within the inventory_slot scene.
+To resolve this for the time being and allow the game to run without crashing, I commented out the line menu_button.disable = single_button_press in the InventorySlot.gd script.
+While this might temporarily disable the intended behavior of the menu button, it allows me to continue focusing on other core inventory functionalities.
+I will revisit and properly address this commented-out line later.

+With the inventory UI now visually populating with slots, my next priority is to implement the logic for adding items to these slots and handling stackable items.
+This will involve connecting the item pick-up system with the inventory data and updating the UI accordingly.